anup26x11x2006/nicepage/README.md

-# NICEPAGE MAde by anup.
+# NICEPAGE MADe by anup.